 - To make the cake batter, place butter, honey, and brown sugar in the bowl of a stand mixer and beat until smooth.
 Low speed of the mixer and gradually add eggs, mixing until homogeneous.

 - In a separate bowl, weigh and mix almond flour, all-purpose flour, salt, baking powder, and ground anise.
-With the mixer on low speed, slowly add almond flour mixture to the batter, mixing until combined.
+With the mixer on low speed, slowly add the almond flour mixture to the batter, mixing until combined.
 Add vanilla extract and slightly mix.
 Pour batter into the prepared pan and level the top with a spoon or a rubber spatula.

 - Cut each fig vertically into four long wedges.
 Arrange figs on top of the cake, cut sides up, going in concentric circles.
 Make sure to slightly immerse figs into the batter but not to overlap.

 - Bake for about 40 to 50 minutes.
 Check the cake's readiness by inserting a toothpick into the cake: it's done if it comes out clean.
-Remove the cake from the oven, cool down before taking it out of the mold.
+Remove the cake from the oven, and cool down before taking it out of the mold.

 - To make the figgy sauce, place sugar in a saucepan and heat until sugar starts to caramelize.
-Remove the pot from heat, carefully add red wine (be careful since it might splash).
+Remove the pot from heat, and carefully add red wine (be careful since it might splash).
 Then bring the pan to medium heat again and let the caramel dissolve in wine.
 Finally, add fig quarters and toss them around, just warming up.

 - To serve, spoon a generous dollop of Greek yogurt over or aside from every cake slice and pour the figgy sauce on top.
 Or dust the cake with powdered (icing) sugar.